Weighted linearization of vector fields via a formal Moser trick: Introduction

-In the smooth (by which we always mean $C^\infty$) category, Sternberg's linearization theorem \cite{sternberg_local_1957,sternberg_structure_1958} states that a smooth vector field on $\R^n$ with a fixed point at the origin can be linearized by a diffeomorphism provided that the (possibly complex) eigenvalues of its Jacobian matrix at the origin satisfy the same non-resonance condition as in Poincar\'{e}'s linearization theorem.
-For example, fix an integer $m > 1$ and consider the vector field on $\R^2$ given by
+In the smooth (by which we always mean $C^\infty$) category, Sternberg's linearization theorem \cite{sternberg_local_1957, sternberg_structure_1958} states that a smooth vector field on $\R^n$ can be linearized near a fixed point $p$ by a diffeomorphism provided that the (possibly complex) eigenvalues of its Jacobian matrix at $p$ satisfy the same non-resonance condition as in Poincar\'{e}'s linearization theorem.
+For example, fix an integer $k > 1$ and consider the vector field on $\R^2$ given by